kylekingcdn/music-library-exporter/README.md

 > `{PLAYLIST_ID}:{SORT_COLUMN}-{SORT_ORDER}`
 >
 > Where:
 > - `PLAYLIST_ID`  is the persistent ID of the playlist.
-Playlist IDs can be found with: `library-generator print`
+Playlist IDs can be found with: `music-library-exporter print`
 > - `SORT_COLUMN`  is one of the following:  `title`, `artist`, `albumartist`, `dateadded`
 > - `SORT_ORDER`   is either `a` (for ascending) or `d` (for descending)
 >